jelkewcharoen/SpotifyOnPi/README.md

 <img src="https://github.gatech.edu/storage/user/39303/files/001f22de-0f62-457c-9f8d-8d6743354081" width="600">

 When temperature and humidity reach the set critical values that indicate the shower is on, the screen will switch to a display with 6 options to choose between: play, pause, skip, increase volume, decrease volume, and change playlist.
-When any of these options are selected, a signal is sent via GPIO to the Node Red program running on the Pi.
+When any of these options are selected, a signal is sent via GPIO to the Node-red program running on the Pi.
 Node Red will then send the command to the connected Spotify account.
 The Pi will be connected to a Bluetooth speaker which music will play through.

 <img src="https://github.gatech.edu/storage/user/39303/files/7e6221cc-dd99-4cde-8563-77a002ed1462" width="600">